tempoCollaboration/OQuPy/docs/pages/tutorials/mf_tempo/mf_tempo.rst

     EOM_eval = (258.29999999999995+15.2j)

-Secondly, we need to specify Lindblad operators for the pumping and dissipation processes:
+In, we need to specify Lindblad operators for the pumping and dissipation processes:

 .. code:: ipython3